 Summary of Must Have Math Manipulatives for K-3:

 Must have math manipulatives can help children develop number sense and number concepts.
 Adding math manipupatives to any high quality math program can make it more hands-on for learners who need concrete experiences to learn math concepts.
-For K-3rd grades, an abacus, Base-10 Blocks, Cuisenaire rods, a money set, and a set of counting objects will help the child have the needed manipulative-based experiences they need to learn math concepts.
+For K-3rd grades, an abacus, Base-10 Blocks, Cuisenaire rods, math balance, a money set, and a set of counting objects will help the child have the needed manipulative-based experiences they need to learn math concepts.